Program type:

 Explore innovative ways to use technology to harness information and enhance lives.

 The UNT Information Science Ph.D.
 Program emphasizes the interrelationship of the economic, social, cultural, and technological aspects of an evolving information society.
 The intent is to unify knowledge systems, problem-solving approaches and research methodologies regardless of their disciplinary roots, and to produce graduates who will be leaders in the information age.
+The program offered at Frisco is the Information Science Ph.D. with a concentration in Data Science

 Why Earn an Information Science Ph.D.?

-The University of North Texas Information Science Ph.D. program, responds to the varied and changing needs of an information age, increasing recognition of the central role of information and information technologies in individual, social, economic, and cultural affairs.
+The University of North Texas Information Science Ph.D. program responds to the varied and changing needs of an information age, increasing recognition of the central role of information and information technologies in individual, social, economic, and cultural affairs.

-The mission of the University of North Texas (UNT) Information Science (IS) Ph.D.
-Program is to provide a center of excellence in graduate education and research.
+The mission of the UNT Information Science Ph.D.
+Program with a Concentration in Data Science is to provide a center of excellence in graduate education and research.
 Its primary goals are to:

 • Nurture critical and reflective thinking on the fundamental issues and elements of problems of utilization of information